 RHSU will provide Academic Reps with the tools to create change i.e. policy briefings and research reports.

-RHSU will maintain a record of all College Key Contacts and provide opportunities for colleagues across departments to network and share challenges / examples of best practice.
+RHSU will maintain a record of all key College contacts and provide opportunities for colleagues across departments to network and share challenges / examples of best practice.

-RHSU will track and analyse the diversity of the Academic Rep system and will develop joint plans with College Key Contacts about how to ensure Reps are representative of the student body in the future.
+RHSU will track and analyse the diversity of the Academic Rep system and will develop joint plans with key College contacts about how to ensure Reps are representative of the student body.

 RHSU will maintain a system for recording positive achievements, successes and changes as a result of academic representation and use these to promote the benefits of the system.

-Staff: Student Committee
+Staff Student Committee

-The role of the Staff:Student Committee (SSC) is to provide a forum where Academic Representatives, in partnership with department colleagues, are able to achieve positive change that improves the educational experience of students in their cohorts.
+The role of the StaffStudent Committee (SSC) is to provide a forum where Academic Representatives, in partnership with department colleagues, are able to achieve positive change that improves the educational experience of students in their cohorts.
 The committee provides a platform for an ongoing dialogue about opportunities and challenges and should provide the chance to build understanding about a range of issues.
 The committee is a formal mechanism for students to raise topics on behalf of the body they represent as well as an opportunity for staff to seek the views of students.

 The SSC should not be the only way for students to give feedback to department or school staff.
 It is the responsibility of Reps and department colleagues to ensure that there is ongoing dialogue.